(c) stock.adobe.com style= (c) stock.adobe.com

 About the Event

-Brahms’ First Symphony begins with the beating of a tormented heart and ends with a triumphant hymn.
-Debussy’s “Prélude à l’après‐midi d’un faune” is quite different—a gentle, sensual flute opens the door to a dream world full of evocative sounds.
-Two boundless fantasies two unforgettable musical journeys, brought to life in an exciting way by our inspiring guest conductor Ariane Matiakh, who makes her debut with the RPO tonight.
-But in between, the most wonderful adventure of all awaits us when cellist Zlatomir Fung, a former Artist‐in‐Residence with the RPO, presents the world premiere of a magical new work by the innovative British composer Laurence Osborn.
-We haven’t heard it yet—no one has!
-But Laurence has drawn inspiration from the world after dark, with all its secrets and wonders.
-Be there when it comes to life.
+The captivating journey of Brahms’ First Symphony begins with the pulse of a tormented heart, culminating in a triumphant hymn.
+In contrast, Debussy’s “Prélude à l’après‐midi d’un faune” opens gently with a sensuous flute, inviting listeners into a dream world brimming with evocative sounds.
+These two boundless fantasies offer unforgettable musical voyages, masterfully brought to life by the innovative conducting of Ariane Matiakh, making her debut with the RPO tonight.
+Between these pieces, an extraordinary adventure awaits as cellist Zlatomir Fung, a former Artist‐in‐Residence with the RPO, introduces the world premiere of a whimsical new composition by the avant‐garde British composer Laurence Osborn.
+This piece, inspired by the enchanting world after dark with all its secrets and marvels, remains unheard by any audience.
+Don’t miss the magical moment when it first comes alive.

 Program